gpdowney/Dawn-of-Somethings/src/indigenous-critique.md

 For the Iroquois and Wendat there was no individual punishment.
 Even murderers weren’t punished.
-Instead, their entire family had to pay compensation.
+Instead, the murderer's family had to pay compensation.
 Some European observers admitted that this was a more effective method of deterring crimes.
 But they opposed liberty on principle.

-In his dialog with Kandiaronk (American, Wendat), Lahontan (European, France) suggests that criminal punishment and the threat of damnation is necessary, else murder and robbery would make society miserable.
+In his dialog with Kandiaronk (Wendat), Lahontan (French) suggests that criminal punishment and the threat of damnation is necessary, else murder and robbery would make society miserable.

 Kandiaronk replies: